Miss Sabrina Mahisha

 b) if a taxpayer employs 10% of the total workforce of the organization or 25 persons from the physically challenged or the third gender community, the employer will be entitled to get :

-xi) Tax from Non-resident: National Board of Revenue has been requested to formulate proper scope and areas of income and exemption of Non-residents to ensure proper collection of revenue of them.
-It may also include inserting a mandatory provision relating to the proof of submission of return, in cases where income arises to a person from Bangladesh through digital presence.
+The National Board of Revenue has been requested to formulate proper scope and areas of income and exemption of Non-residents to ensure proper collection of revenue.
+It may also include inserting a mandatory provision relating to the proof of submission of return in cases where income arises from a person from Bangladesh through digital presence.

 x) Rationalization of fishery income tax rate :